peterkappus/selenium-cucumber-docker/README.md

 #start the two containers, but specifically run bash inside the ruby container

 docker-compose run ruby bash
+# Note: This could take a few min the first time you run...

 # Open another terminal session connect via VNC to view the browser container:
 open vnc://:secret@0.0.0.0:5900